macmiller87/Solvd-Tasks/README.md

 ###### User Class:

--Create a class called `User` to represent users of the bookstore.
+- Create a class called `User` to represent users of the bookstore.
 Users should have properties like name, email, and a unique user ID.

 ###### Cart Class: